athornton/containers-for-curmudgeons/talk.rst

 * A configuration management system that looks for convergence to the desired state.

+* Some benighted unfortunate reading from a coffee-stained page of faxed instructions from the 1990s.

 Ultimately your choice of technologies here is very application-dependent.

 ----